Anthony Ashley Cooper, 1st Earl of Shaftesbury: Leader of Opposition to Danby, 1674–1678

-With war with France looming, in March 1678, Shaftesbury, Buckingham, Holles, and Halifax spoke out in favour of immediately declaring war on France.
-Charles delayed declaring war, however, leading Shaftesbury to support a resolution of the House of Commons providing for immediately disbanding the army that Charles was raising.
-Charles prorogued parliament on 25 June, but the army was not disbanded, which worried Shaftesbury.
+With war with France looming, in March 1678, Ashley-Cooper, Buckingham, Holles, and Halifax spoke out in favour of immediately declaring war on France.
+Charles delayed declaring war, however, leading Ashley-Cooper to support a resolution of the House of Commons providing for immediately disbanding the army that Charles was raising.
+Charles prorogued parliament on 25 June, but the army was not disbanded, which worried Ashley-Cooper.

-Titus Oates (1649–1705), whose accusations in autumn 1678 that there was a Popish Plot to murder the king and massacre English Protestants, set off a wave of anti-Catholic hysteria.
-Shaftesbury would play a prominent part in prosecuting the individuals whom Oates (falsely) accused of manufacturing this plot.
-The wave of anti-Catholic sentiment set off by Oates would be at the centre of Shaftesbury's political program during the Exclusion Crisis.
+Titus Oates, whose accusations in autumn 1678 that there was a Popish Plot to murder the king and massacre English Protestants, set off a wave of anti-Catholic hysteria.
+Ashley-Cooper would play a prominent part in prosecuting the individuals whom Oates (falsely) accused of manufacturing this plot.
+The wave of anti-Catholic sentiment set off by Oates would be at the centre of Ashley-Cooper's political program during the Exclusion Crisis.

 In August and September 1678, Titus Oates made accusations that there was a Popish Plot to assassinate the king, overthrow the government, and massacre English Protestants.
 It was later revealed that Oates had simply made up most of the details of the plot, and that there was no elaborate Popish Plot.
 However, when Parliament re-convened on 21 October 1678, Oates had not yet been discredited and the Popish Plot was the major topic of concern.
-Shaftesbury was a member of all the important committees of the House of Lords designed to combat the Popish Plot.
+Ashley-Cooper was a member of all the important committees of the House of Lords designed to combat the Popish Plot.
 On 2 November 1678, he introduced a motion demanding that the Duke of York be removed from the king's presence, although this motion was never voted on.
 He supported the Test Act 1678, which required that all peers and members of the House of Commons should make a declaration against transubstantiation, invocation of saints, and the sacrifice of the mass, effectively excluding all Catholics from Parliament.
-Oates had accused the queen, Catherine of Braganza, of involvement in the Popish Plot, leading the House of Commons to pass a resolution calling for the queen and her retinue to be removed from court; when the House of Lords rejected this resolution, Shaftesbury entered a formal protest.
-Shaftesbury was now gaining a great reputation amongst the common people as a Protestant hero.
-On 9 November 1678, Charles promised that he would sign any bill that would make them safe during the reign of his successor, so long as they did not impeach the right of his successor; this speech was widely misreported as Charles' having agreed to name the Duke of Monmouth as his successor, leading to celebratory bonfires throughout London, with crowds drinking the health of "the King, the Duke of Monmouth, and Earl of Shaftesbury, as the only three pillars of all safety".
-The citizens of London, fearing a Catholic plot on Shaftesbury's life, paid for a special guard to protect him.
+Oates had accused the queen, Catherine of Braganza, of involvement in the Popish Plot, leading the House of Commons to pass a resolution calling for the queen and her retinue to be removed from court; when the House of Lords rejected this resolution, Ashley-Cooper entered a formal protest.
+Ashley-Cooper was now gaining a great reputation amongst the common people as a Protestant hero.
+On 9 November 1678, Charles promised that he would sign any bill that would make them safe during the reign of his successor, so long as they did not impeach the right of his successor; this speech was widely misreported as Charles's having agreed to name the Duke of Monmouth as his successor, leading to celebratory bonfires throughout London, with crowds drinking the health of "the King, the Duke of Monmouth, and Earl of Shaftesbury, as the only three pillars of all safety".
+The citizens of London, fearing a Catholic plot on Ashley-Cooper's life, paid for a special guard to protect him.